14 Bizarre Bodily Functions You Just Cannot Control

 Your dreams push boundaries

-Speaking of weird images you can't get out of your head, no doubt you've experienced a bizarre dream or two.
-Scientists still haven't been able to explain the purpose of these strange reveries, but theories include filtering information and boosting learning and memory.
-Here's another theory that sleep expert Richard Shane, PhD, creator of the Sleep Easily method, subscribes to: "Dreams are an expanded state of consciousness, beyond the limits of our usual linear thinking, so they can help loosen the constriction and excess control in thoughts, emotions, and body that builds up during the day," he says.
-"That is a source of rejuvenation and the restful quality we get from sleep."
-Find out more surprising things your dreams reveal about you.
+Speaking of weird images, no doubt you’ve experienced a bizarre dream or two.
+Scientists still haven’t been able to explain the purpose of these strange reveries, but there are many theories.
+Here’s one theory that sleep expert Richard Shane, PhD, subscribes to: “Dreams are an expanded state of consciousness, beyond the limits of our usual linear thinking, so they can help loosen the constriction and excess control in thoughts, emotions, and body that builds up during the day,” he says.
+“That is a source of rejuvenation and the restful quality we get from sleep.”

 You suddenly jerk awake

-You know the feeling: You're about to fall asleep when suddenly your whole body twitches.
-This "hypnic jerk" or "sleep start" might even be accompanied by a feeling of falling.
-According to the National Sleep Foundation, up to 70 percent of people sometimes have them.
-They're nothing to worry about—although scientists don't know exactly why they happen.
-Hypnic jerks are likely caused by a natural down regulation of your body that may be misinterpreted by the brain as a reason for concern.
-"We often hold tension in our muscles from stress during the day," Dr. Shane says.
-"When we begin to relax on the way to sleep, sometimes that tension releases as a jerk."
-On the other hand, here are strange things you didn't know were wrecking your sleep.
+You know the feeling: You’re about to fall asleep when suddenly your whole body twitches.
+This “hypnic jerk” or “sleep start” might even be accompanied by a feeling of falling.
+According to the National Sleep Foundation, up to 70% of people sometimes have them.
+They’re nothing to worry about—although scientists don’t know exactly why they happen.
+Hypnic jerks are likely caused by a natural down-regulation of your body that may be misinterpreted by the brain as a reason for concern.
+“We often hold tension in our muscles from stress during the day,” Dr. Shane says.
+“When we begin to relax on the way to sleep, sometimes that tension releases as a jerk.”

 You are constantly swallowing snot

-Even if you're not consciously hocking a loogie, snot is always there sliding down your throat.
-Gross, right?
-But mucus is actually crucial in keeping your body healthy, according to research.
-"Mucus helps protect very important passages in the body such as the nose, throat, lungs, and the digestive tract," Dr. Khan says.
-"It helps keep these passages well-moistened and prevents unwanted organisms from entering."
+It’s hardly pleasant to think about, but snot is always sliding down your throat.
+Mucus is crucial in keeping your body healthy, according to research in Current Biology.
+“Mucus helps protect very important passages in the body such as the nose, throat, lungs, and the digestive tract,” Dr. Khan says.
+“It helps keep these passages well-moistened and prevents unwanted organisms from entering.”
 How much of this slippery substance do we create?
-"Humans produce about a liter of mucus a day," Dr. Khan says.
-Read about more necessary explanations for body gunk.
+“Humans produce about a liter of mucus a day,” Dr. Khan says.